 Are you just starting out with mandolin and not sure what you need?
-Well this is the page for you!
+Well this new mandolin gear page is designed just for you!
 The below are what I’d consider required items for new players along with some links to purchase these items.
-If you have any questions, feel free to contact me.
+If you have any questions, feel free to contact me or leave a comment below.

 F Style vs A Style